mcellteam/cellblender_tutorials/install_mcell_linux_osx.rst

 =============================================

-The binary file that you download is a compressed file with a name that ends in ".gz".
-Open a terminal and navigate to where the file was downloaded (e.g. ``cd /home/user/Downloads``).
+The binary file that you download is a compressed file with a name that ends in ".zip".
+Open a terminal and navigate to where the file was downloaded (e.g.
+``cd /home/user/Downloads``).
 Alternatively, you can do this through a GUI file manager like Nautilus in Ubuntu, but we won't show that here.

 Now, unzip the file by typing the following at the command line::

-    gunzip mcell-3.3_x86_64.gz
+    unzip mcell_3.4_linux.zip

 If this succeeds, the file will no longer have the ".gz" suffix.